You are $75 away from free shipping

 Sorry, you must log in to save an item.

-When it comes to eye makeup, there are a few key looks you probably find yourself going back to over and over again—and the classic smoky eye is surely one of them.
-Want to take your smoky eye to the next level?
-It’s all about tailoring the look to your particular eye shape.
-Consider this your guide to nailing the perfect smoky eye—according to your eye shape—so you can rock this classic as part of your next makeup look.
-First, you’ll need to determine your eye shape.
+When it comes to eye makeup, there are a handful of key looks you probably find yourself going back to over and over again—and the smokey eye is likely one of them.
+It’s a surefire way to give your eyes some drama and to try a sultry look when you want to switch things up.
+You can take your smokey eye look to the next level by tailoring it for your particular eye shape.
+Consider this your tutorial for nailing the perfect smoky eye—according to your eye shape—so you can rock this classic as part of your next makeup look.

-You’ll know if you have hooded eyes if your eyelids are covered up by skin on the brow bone.
-Hooded eyes are very similar to monolids in that they both have a lack of lid space, which can make it hard to apply eye makeup.
-A key indicator that you have hooded eyes is if your eye makeup gets hidden when your eyes are open.
+You’ll know if you have hooded eyes if your eyelids are covered by skin on the brow bone.
+A key indicator will be if most of your eye makeup ends up hidden when your eyes are open.
+That lack of lid space can make it hard to apply eye makeup.

 Downturned eyes are almost almond-shaped but with a slight downward tilt at the outer corners.
 This downward tilt can actually make your upper eyelids look much longer than the lower lids.

-Once again, this is another eye shape that is similar to almond-shaped eyes because they are oval in shape.
-The difference is that they have a natural upward lift at the outer edges and the lower lids are more prominent and appear much longer than the top eyelids.
+This eye shape is similar to the almond-shaped eye because the eyes are oval.
+The difference is that they have a natural upward lift at the outer edges, and the lower lids are more prominent and appear much longer than the top eyelids.

 This one is pretty self-explanatory!
 But the good news is, you can make your peepers look bigger with makeup.

-When you have small eyes, your objective should be to create the illusion that your eyes are farther apart than they really are.
-You can do this by using light colors on the inside part of your eyelid and darker colors on the outside.
+DIY Smokey Eye: Your objective should be to create the illusion that your eyes are farther apart than they really are.
+You can do this using light colors on the inside part of your eyelid and darker colors on the outside.
 Start by dividing your eye into thirds and apply the lightest shade to your lid first, concentrating on the inner corner.
 Then, apply the medium shade from the middle of your lid outward.
-Use the darkest color on the outer edges of your eyes.
-Try the L'Oréal Paris Pocket Palette Eye Shadow in Silver Couture to create the look.
+Use the darkest color on the outer edges of your eyes and the outer lower lash line.
+Try the L'Oréal Paris Colour Riche Pocket Palette Eye Shadow in boudoir charme to create the look.